 If you are considering a redesign for your hybrid team, start by looking at how your employees are currently collaborating.

 If you are considering a redesign for your hybrid team, start by looking at how your employees are currently collaborating.
-Do several team members often huddle around a workstation for a zoom meeting?
+Do several team members often huddle around a workstation for a Zoom meeting?
 Be sure to include multiple small video-enabled meeting spaces throughout your layout.
 If you see larger groups pulling their office chairs together with notebooks on their laps to brainstorm, include collaborative meeting spaces with whiteboards, laptop tables, and flexible furniture.
 If often two team members are paired up, include acoustic meeting pods to give them space to focus.

 Create a Flexible Hybrid Office Layout